CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Lifecycles/softwareLifecycle.md

 It is important to understand which models are good for which situations

-Agile is good for small projects, larger products may require a more rigourous approach
+Agile is good for small projects, larger products may require a more rigorous approach

 Critically of the software also plays an important role in the requirements